History of nuclear fusion: 2010s

 Example of a stellarator design: A coil system (blue) surrounds plasma (yellow).
 A magnetic field line is highlighted in green on the yellow plasma surface.

 The Naval Research Laboratory demonstrated over 90,000 shots in 10 hours in 2013.

 Private and public research accelerated in the 2010s.

 Private projects

 In 2017, General Fusion developed its plasma injector technology and Tri Alpha Energy constructed and operated its C-2U device.
 In August 2014, Phoenix Nuclear Labs announced the sale of a high-yield neutron generator that could sustain 5×10^{11} deuterium fusion reactions per second over a 24-hour period.

 In October 2014, Lockheed Martin's Skunk Works announced the development of a high beta fusion reactor, the Compact Fusion Reactor.
-Although the original concept was to build a 20-ton, container-sized unit, the team conceded in 2018 that the minimum scale would be 2,000 tons.

 In January 2015, the polywell was presented at Microsoft Research.
 TAE Technologies announced that its Norman reactor had achieved plasma.

-In 2017, Helion Energy's fifth-generation plasma machine went into operation, seeking to achieve plasma density of 20 T and fusion temperatures.
-ST40 generated "first plasma".